Sven-J-Steinert/Lunar_Heightmap_Calculator/README.md

 # Lunar Heightmap Calculator

-This tool was written for Lunar Hightmaps from Lunar Orbiter Laser Altimeter (LOLA) http://imbrium.mit.edu/ LOLA maps
+This tool was written for Lunar Hightmaps from Lunar Orbiter Laser Altimeter (LOLA) http://imbrium.mit.edu/ <br />
+LOLA maps can be downloaded and measured through this application

 **Features**
 * surface-distance calculation